A balanced diet for toddlers

 Meat, fish, beans and pulses and other protein foods

-Include about two portions of protein per day – this includes meat, fish, eggs, nuts or pulses (e.g. beans and lentils, or foods made from pulses like tofu, dhal and soya chunks/mince).
+Include a minimum of two portions of protein per day, three if your child is vegetarian or vegan.
+Protein foods include meat, fish, eggs, nuts and pulses e.g. beans and lentils, or foods made from pulses like tofu, dhal and soya chunks/mince.
 These foods provide protein as well as micronutrients including minerals like zinc and iron.
-It’s useful to include oily fish (e.g. salmon, sardines and mackerel) once or twice a week.
+If your little one eats fish be sure to include oily fish (e.g. salmon, sardines and mackerel) once or twice a week.

 What should my toddler drink?